zerynth/docs-v3/docs/reference/api/zdm/index.md

 ## Integrations
 zDeviceManager allows you to forward data received from devices to third-party services.

-!!! note "Note - Message Delivery Reliability"
+!!! note "Note - Message Delivery Reliability and data deduplication"
     All zDeviceManager integrations follow an **at-least-once** rule for data forwarding: the zDeviceManager guarantees that all data that has been received from devices is forwarded to the external service, but some messages may be sent multiple times.
 It is up to the external service to handle deduplication.
+    To avoid duplication, use the pair of fields  **device_id** and **timestamp_device** as the primary key in your data storage system.
+    The timestamp_device field represents a timestamp with millisecond accuracy, so it's possible to identify two duplicated published at the same time with millisecond precision.

 ### Webhook data format